 In the "6th Science, Technology, and Innovation Basic Plan" (Cabinet decision of March 26, 2021), the importance of efforts to ensure professional quality and improve treatment has been pointed out for making URA and other management personnel to be attractive positions.
-In addition, the need of establishing career paths for management personnel, URA and engineers, etc., is indicated in the "Comprehensive Package to Strengthen Research Capacity and Support Young Researchers" (Council for Science, Technology, and Innovation on January 23, 2020).
+In addition, the need of establishing career paths for management personnel, URA and engineers, etc.

-Based on the above, when management personnel employed by the research institution, or newly hired URA, etc., is engaged in the management of this research program, the research institutes should secure a term of office for a certain period (about 5 years or more) as much as possible by utilizing indirect expenses, basic expenses, donations, etc., of other external funds, not limited to this program.
+Based on the above, when management personnel employed by the research institution, or newly hired URA, etc., is engaged in the management of this research program, the research institutes should secure a term of office for a certain period as much as possible by utilizing indirect expenses, basic expenses, donations, etc., of other external funds, not limited to this program, so that their employment term will not be too short.